flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 * **Drone and FlytPOD Orientation**

 FlytPOD should be mounted in such a way that the front of the FlytPOD is aligned with the heading of the drone.
 The front of the FlytPOD is the x -axis as shown in the diagram below.

+.. if in someother orientation then change autopilot orientation parameter.

 * **Mount points**